mudragadasai/ML_Project-APSCHE/README.md

 This is a assignment project in APSCHE provided by IBM skillsbuild.

-I used Logical regression to find out the employee burnout and analysis.
+I used Linear regression to find out the employee burnout and analysis.

 You can find the Code in the above notebook and also data is in train.csv